Teacher Education Programs

 Please see our website for details.

-SUNY Oneonta offers programs in several fields of graduate study: Biology (Thesis and Non-Thesis), Educational Technology Specialist (online), Museum Studies (History or Science), Lake Management (Thesis or Professional Science Master's), Literacy Education (Birth-Grade 6 and Grades 5-12) (online), Nutrition and Dietetics (online), School Counselor (K-Grade 12), Special Education (Early Childhood (Birth-Grade 2), Childhood (Grades 1-6) and Generalist (Grades 7-12) - MST and MSED), Advanced Graduate Certificate in Bilingual Education (online) and a Certificate of Advanced Study for School Counselors (online).
+SUNY Oneonta offers programs in several fields of graduate study: Biology (Thesis and Non-Thesis), Educational Technology Specialist (online), Museum Studies (History or Science), Lake Management (Thesis or Professional Science Master’s), Literacy Education (Birth-Grade 6 and Grades 5-12) (online), Nutrition and Dietetics (online), School Counselor (K-Grade 12), Special Education (Early Childhood (Birth-Grade 2), Childhood (Grades 1-6), and Generalist (Grades 7-12) - MST and MSED), a Certificate of Advanced Study for School Counselors (online), and a Bilingual Education Advanced Certificate (online).
 SUNY Oneonta students and alumni are exempt from paying the application fee for graduate programs.

 For more information, see the Graduate Admissions website, the Graduate Catalog, or contact the Office of Graduate Admissions at 607-436-2523 or 800-SUNY-123.